Grant & Conference Opportunities

-ResearchGate - ResearchGate is a free social networking site that connects members with potential collaborators around the world.
-Members creat profiles, participate in discussion forums, share research papers, and connect with conference and publication opportunities.
-ResearchGate has over 1.4 million users around the world.
+ResearchGate - Free social networking site that connects members with potential collaborators around the world.
+Members create profiles, participate in discussion forums, share research papers, and connect with publication opportunities.

-Grants.gov - Consolidated listings of government grant opportunities covering most of the agencies listed below.
-The In4Grants service also indexes most of these sources.
+Grants.gov - Consolidated listing of government grant opportunities covering most of the agencies listed below.
+The In4Grants service also indexes these sources.

 Department of Energy:

 Federal Grants Wire site

 Air Force Office of Scientific Research

 National Science Foundation (NSF) Funding